PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockA/README.md

 ## Project Requirements

 Your project should:
-- [ ] use a valid and reliable scale to measure how staff and students think about AI.
+- [ ] use a valid and reliable instrument to measure how staff and students think about AI, in particular their attitudes, acceptance, and perceived impact of AI.
-- [ ] consist of quantitative as well as qualitative data analysis component.
+- [ ] consist of quantitative as well as qualitative design component.
-- [ ] adhere to the [Buas Data Management Protocol](https://edubuas.sharepoint.com/sites/researchdevelopment/SitePages/Datamanagement.aspx){:target="_blank"}, in particular ensuring that your data is F.A.I.R.
+- [ ] adhere to the [Buas Data Management Protocol](https://edubuas.sharepoint.com/sites/researchdevelopment/SitePages/Datamanagement.aspx){:target="_blank"}.

 ## Project Deliverables